 (a) must ensure that the register is kept up-to-date; and

-(b) must make a copy of the register available for public inspection during business hours at the offices of the local government; and
+(b) must ensure that an up-to-date copy of the register is published in accordance with clause 87 of the deemed provisions.

-(c) may publish a copy of the register on the website of the local government.
+[(c) deleted]

+(3A) Subclause (3)(b) is an ongoing publication requirement for the purposes of clause 87(5)(a) of the deemed provisions.

 (4) An entry in the register in relation to land that is being used for a non-conforming use is evidence of the matters set out in the entry, unless the contrary is proved.

+[Clause 24 amended: SL 2020/252 r.
+33.]

 Part 4 — General development requirements

 (This Part sets out the general requirements which apply to land use and development within the Scheme area and the specific requirements which apply to particular uses and forms of development, such as site requirements, access, parking, building design, setbacks and landscaping, for residential, industrial, rural and other uses.